UCB-stat-159-s23/project-Group20/README.md

 A JupyterBook of the main notebook `code_notebook.ipynb` can be found [here](https://ucb-stat-159-s23.github.io/project-Group20/).

 ## Project Description
 The study starts with a introduction with a brief overview of the project's objectives and the data sources used in the analysis.
-Then, we did data importation and data cleaning.
-We created a 70/30 training/test dataset.
-For exploratory data analysis (EDA), we conducted descriptive statistics and visualizations, such as bar charts, histograms, and scatter plots.
-With the plots from EDA, we did feature selection to select the most relevant features for modeling using correlation analysis, feature importance techniques, and domain knowledge.
+Then, we import and clean data and create a 70/30 training/test dataset.
+For exploratory data analysis (EDA), we conduct descriptive statistics and visualizations, such as bar charts, histograms, and scatter plots.
+With the plots from EDA, we implement feature selection to select the most relevant features for modeling using correlation analysis, feature importance techniques, and domain knowledge.

-We also conduct a simple ordinary least squares (OLS) regression to predict the outcome of interest using a subset of features.
-Then, we compared model performance using evaluation metrics such as R-squared, mean squared error, and mean absolute error.
-We provided the necessary packages and tests for this project, as well as the datasets and plots.
+We also perform a simple ordinary least squares (OLS) regression to predict the outcome of interest using a subset of features.
+Then, we compare model performance using evaluation metrics such as R-squared, mean squared error, and mean absolute error.
+We provide the necessary packages and tests for this project.

 ## Installation
 Start by tying the following commands in your terminal: